All posts

 What Are AI Bots Actually Doing With the Content They Crawl?

-Mixed Purpose continued its slide to 38.2%.
-Crawlers that simultaneously index for search and collect training data have lost ground for four consecutive months — from 48.3% in January to 38.2% in April, a cumulative -10.1 pp drop.
-The decline mirrors Googlebot's -1.6 pp and matches the trajectory predicted in the Q1 review.
+Mixed Purpose kept sliding to 35.4%.
+Crawlers that simultaneously index for search and collect training data have now lost ground for five consecutive months — from 48.3% in January to 35.4% in May, a cumulative -12.9 pp drop that tracks Googlebot's own decline almost exactly.
 You still can't separate the AI training from the search indexing with these crawlers — block Googlebot and you disappear from Google Search.
 For developers looking at how to ground AI responses with Google Search alternatives, this bundling problem keeps coming up.

 Which Industries Are AI Bots Targeting Most?